 Ingredients

-- Eggs: 3 large yolks, 1 whole egg
+- Eggs: 3 large yolks and 1 whole egg .

 Directions

-- Cook the Pasta: Bring a large pot of salted water to a boil.
-Add the spaghetti and cook until al dente according to package instructions.
-Reserve a cup of pasta water, then drain the pasta and set it aside.
+- Cook the pasta: Bring a big pot of salted water to a boil .
+Add spaghetti and cook until al dente .
+Scoop out a cup of pasta water , then drain the rest .

-- Cook the Guanciale: In a large skillet over medium heat, add the diced guanciale or pancetta.
-Fry until it’s crispy and golden brown, which should take about 5-7 minutes.
-Remove the skillet from the heat.
+- Fry the guanciale: In a hot pan over medium heat , cook the diced guanciale or pancetta until it’s crispy and golden , about 5–7 mins .
+Remove pan from heat .

 Tips for Perfect Carbonara